microsoft/PartsUnlimitedMRP/docs/HOL_Continuous-Deployment-with-Visual-Studio-Online-Build/HOL_Continuous-Deployment-with-Visual-Studio-Online-Build.md

-# HOL - Parts Unlimited MRP App Continuous Integration with Visual Studio Team Services #
+# HOL - Parts Unlimited MRP App Continuous Deployment with Visual Studio Team Services #

 In this lab you will learn how to deploy the Parts Unlimited MRP App in an automated fashion.
 After this lab, you will have a working, automated build in Visual Studio Online that will build, test, and deploy the Parts Unlimited MRP app to a Virtual Machine in Azure.